gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 To let it do its thing, let's replace all the code in our landing page with a simple interface.

-This page that will do two things:
+This page will do two things:

 1. Show the current language
 2. Allow the user to change the language